 Songkran has been celebrated as the traditional Thai and Lao New Year since 1888.

-The Water Festival, a traditional part of Songkran, falls in April, the hottest month in Thailand.
-Younger generations pour water over the elder’s hand as a blessing.
+The Water Festival, a traditional part of Songkran, is held in April, Thailand’s hottest month.
+Younger generations pour water over the elder’s hand as a symbol of gratitude and to ask for blessings.
 Children enjoy the celebration by splashing water on each other for fun.

 “In Thailand, it’s really hot, so people pour water on each other with buckets and water guns.
 We never know if it’ll rain,” Haskins said.
 “In Thailand, you worry about heat.
 Here, you worry about rain.”